NotNekodev/jash/README.md

   - `bar`: A simple bar cursor
   - `custom`: uses the `CustomSequence` below to "print" the cursor configuration
 - `BlinkEnables`: When enabled the cursor will blink.
 Otherwise not
-- `BlinkInterval`: The interval in which the cursor will blink
 - `CustomSequence`: What to print when the cursor configuration is `custom` (experts only)

 `[Completion]` **section**